 In that case, the values of the road load coefficients f0, f1 and f2 shall be determined and corrected for each run pair.
 The final set of f0, f1 and f2 values shall be the arithmetic average of the individually corrected coefficients f0, f1 and f2 respectively.

 5.1.1.
-For the calculation of the road load of vehicles of a road load matrix family, the vehicle parameters described in paragraph 4.2.1.4. of this annex and the road load coefficients of the representative test vehicle determined in paragraph 4.3. of this annex shall be used.
+For the calculation of the road load of vehicles of a road load matrix family, the vehicle parameters described in paragraph 4.2.1.4. of this annex and the road load coefficients of the representative test vehicle determined in paragraph 4.3. or in paragraph 6. of this annex shall be used.

+<Justification> 5.1. refers both coastdown and wind tunnel method, but 5.1.1. refers only coastdown method

 5.1.2.
-For the calculation of the running resistance of vehicles of a road load matrix family, the vehicle parameters described in paragraph 4.2.1.4. of this annex and the running resistance coefficients of the representative test vehicle determined in paragraph 4.4. of this annex shall be used.
+For the calculation of the running resistance of vehicles of a road load matrix family, the vehicle parameters described in paragraph 4.2.1.4. of this annex and the running resistance coefficients of the representative test vehicle determined in paragraph 4.5.5.2. of this annex shall be used.

+<Justification> refer incorrect paragraph (should refer after correction to reference conditions)

 6.5.2.3.3.
 The force fjDyno at each reference speed vj shall be calculated by removing the dynamometer set force: